gopi-suvanam/scribbler-website/_posts/2026-04-02-Stable-Diffusion-in-the-Browser-with-WebNN-ONNX.md

 * On **any GPU**
 * Inside a **browser tab**

-…it stops being “AI infrastructure” and becomes:
+_it stops being “AI infrastructure” and becomes:

 > **a primitive of the web itself**